platocrat/personality-lab/README.md

     docker network inspect personality-lab-network
     ```

-    You should see both the `websocket` and `nextjs` containers listed under the same network.
+    You should see both the `websocket` and `next-app` containers listed under the same network.

 5. Test the WebSocket Connection